Who is The Institute of Leadership & Management?

 How long will we keep your personal data?

 Where there is a contract between us, we will retain your personal data for the duration of the contract, and for a period of six years following its termination or expiry, to ensure we are able to comply with any contractual, legal, audit and other regulatory requirements, or any orders from competent courts or authorities.
-Where you have consented to marketing communications, you may change your preferences or unsubscribe from marketing communications at any time by clicking the unsubscribe link in an email from us.
+You may unsubscribe from receiving emails by clicking the unsubscribe link in our emails, and review the contact information we hold for you in your account profile.

 Where do we store your personal data and how is it protected?